liavr6/FinalProject-Zumo/README.md

 ![image](https://github.com/liavr6/FinalProject-Zumo/assets/56167356/666aecde-4f2c-4eae-8ec7-d966a35484c9)

-Figure 3 shows the distance from the wall to the robot's right as a function of the time in a 15+ minutes run
+Figure 3 shows the distance from the wall to the robot's right as a function of the time in a 15+ minutes run.